cert-manager/website/content/en/docs/faq/_index.md

 ### How can I see all the historic events related to a certificate object ?

 cert-manager publishes all evens to the Kubernetes events mechanism, you can get the evens for your specific resources using `kubectl describe <resource> <name>`.
-Due to the nature of the Kubernetes event mechanim these will be purged after a while.
+Due to the nature of the Kubernetes event machanism these will be purged after a while.
 If you're using a dedicated logging system it might be able or is already also storing Kubernetes events.

 ### What happens if a renewal is doesn't happen due to issues?
 Will it be tried again after sometime?

-cert-manager makes use of exponential backoff to retry any failures on requesting or renewing certificates.
+cert-manager makes use of exponential back off to retry any failures on requesting or renewing certificates.
 It will retry any failures unless the Issuer gave a fatal error that it marked as not retryable.

 ### Is ECC (elliptic-curve cryptography) supported?

-cert-manager supports ECDSA keypairs!
+cert-manager supports ECDSA key pairs!
 You can set your certificate to use ECDSA  in the `privateKey` part of your Certificate resource.
 For example:
 ```yaml
 apiVersion: cert-manager.io/v1